 Expand on your executive summary with facts regarding what your dance studio has to offer.

 This is where you can dive into details about how you’ll contribute to the dance industry in your local area.
 What sets you apart from other studios?
 The best way to complete this section is to expand on your professional experience and what makes your team unique.
+For example, what types of dance training will be offered, what dance styles are incorporated, if there are group classes, and if it differs from a traditional dance studio.
+Your target customers will appreciate your instruction services.

 3. Market analysis

 Now it’s time for some serious data.
 A well-written business plan includes a competitive analysis.
 This is critical to explain how your studio stacks up against other studios.
 Do extensive research on the audience you’re targeting.
 Be honest about any potential challenges.
+Aim to research indirect competitors, direct competitors, and key competitors.

 Here are some questions you should write answers to: